Stuffing has never been easier, thanks to this Crockpot stuffing recipe!

-Tender, fluffy, and savory seasoned bread cubes are cooked in the slow cooker, along with onions and celery, to create this well loved side dish.
+Tender, fluffy, and savory seasoned bread cubes are cooked in the slow cooker, along with onions and celery, to create this well-loved side dish.

 Ingredients and Variations

-ADD-INS: Stuffing is the perfect dish for add-ins!
-Try dried cranberries, chopped red or green apples, and even some crumbled sage or maple-flavored ground sausage.
+Add-Ins – Stuffing is the perfect dish for add-ins!
+Try dried cranberries, chopped red or green apples, and even some crumbled sage or maple-flavored ground sausage

-How to Make Slow Cooker Stuffing
+How to Make Crockpot Stuffing

 - Saute onion, celery, poultry seasoning, pepper, and salt in a skillet until tender.
 Cool completely.